spitikos/docs/reference/protobuf-api-architecture.md

-# Documentation: Protobuf API Architecture
+# Reference: Protobuf & gRPC API Architecture

 This document outlines the architecture for managing and consuming Protobuf API definitions across different services in the project.